JeremyMarks12/Small-Business-Billing-and-Payroll/README.md

 				file->import->git->projects from git->existing local repository
-					select the cloned repository and hit 'finish' when the project is imported and can be found in the 'package explorer' open the two files called application.properties found under small-business-billing-and-payroll->myDemo->target->META-INF
+					select the cloned repository and hit 'finish' when the project is imported and can be found in the 'package explorer'
-					and
-					small-buisiness-billing-and-payroll->myDemo->src->main->resources

-					edit the following fields to make the project compatible with your computer spring.datasource.url=
-							change to the url of your server and database "jdbc:mysql://[hostname]:[port]/[database name]" [database name] == payrollBillingDB
-						spring.datasource.username
-							change this to the value of your username for MySQL, if your username is not root spring.datasource.password
-							change this to the value of your password for MySQL in the project explorer window, right click on the root folder and click maven->convert to maven project
+				in the project explorer window, right click on the root folder and click maven->convert to maven project